Faculty of Medicine

-- At least one representative from the Registry nominated by the Academic Registrar or Head of Academic Services;
+- At least one representative from the Registry nominated by the Academic Registrar or Director of Academic Quality and Standards;

-- A representative from the Education Development Unit;
+- A representative from the Educational Development Unit;

-- Student representation including the ICU Deputy President Education and GSU President or Deputy President;
+- Student representation including the ICU Deputy President Education and Postgraduate Representation Committee representative;

 Additionally the Faculty of Medicine Education Committee should include representation from the LKC Medical School